forrestywang/DS_Projects/Music Decision Tree/README.md

 MODEL_NAME = 'music-recommender.joblib'
 ```

 First, I imported the necessary packages for manipulating the data set, making and training the decision tree, testing accuracy, and exporting the model.
+The `scikit-learn` and `pandas` packages made the decision tree model and set up the data frame respectively.

 The constants were used to categorize the variables in the data set and improve readability. `'genre'` was the dependent variable because it depended on the independent variables `'age'`, and `'gender'`.